blove/ngrx-tour-of-heros/README.md

 This branch includes the first refactor of our application to implement the Redux pattern using NgRX.
 The `power` model is used throughout our application, in both the heroes module as well as in the powers module.
 As such, we implement the cross-cutting concern in the `CoreModule` of our application, which is imported into the `AppModule`.

+## ngrx-refactor-2

+This branch includes:

+* Refactor of the `PowersModule` to use NgRx
+* Minor updates to the UI of the application
+* Created 20 new Karma tests
+* Including .travis.yml to run our tests on Travis CI